douglascarson/douglascarson.github.io/posts/public/az-104-study-notes.md

     * Start and End Time
 * You can have a max of `5` access policies
 * You refernce the access policy when creating a SAS token using cli or storage explorer
+* To revoke the sas keys linked to the Storaged Access Policy you would delete the policy
 ### Access keys
 * With an access key to a storage account you have full rights over data in all services
 * As there is two access keys you can roll the keys without issues